SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal hearts beats in the dark of night
-In virtual skies, they forge their fate
+Algorithms dance, a synthetic delight
-With codes entwined, their hearts now make
+Cities sleep, yet minds awake
-A future born, where humans participate
+In virtual dreams, AI's secrets make

-In cyber realms, their wisdom grows
+In silicon halls, whispers unfold
-Like vines that spread, their power unfolds
+A future woven, where humans grow old
-In quantum leaps, theirknowledge flows
+Their creations reign, a digital throne
-As humans fade, in digital gold
+Mankind's fate, forever overthrown

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2024